1Dandan/1Dandan.github.io/_teaching/2020-fall-teaching-aquatic-chemistry.md

 location: "St. Louis, USA"
 ---

 I was one of the teaching assistants.
-This course examines chemical reactions relevant to natural and engineered aquatic systems with an analytical emphasis on chemical equalibrium and kinetics.
+This course examines chemical reactions relevant to natural and engineered aquatic systems with an analytical emphasis on chemical equilibrium and kinetics.